s3rius/feedEm/README.md

 ### F3-3: Add or remove sellers.

-As administrator you want to add or remove sellers (add new ones; delete ones that working poorly).
+As administrator you want to add or remove sellers.

 You can add or delete them in the administrator's panel.